Customs Anti-smuggling Act

 Article 53

-After the disposition of confiscation is determined, the person disposed may pay the duties according to relevant Acts and then apply for the redemption of the goods confiscated at the value determined by Customs, provided that:
+Ⅰ. After the disposition of confiscation is determined, the person subject to the disposition may pay the duties according to relevant laws and then apply for the redemption of the goods confiscated at the value determined by Customs, provided that:

 Chapter VII Supplementary Provisions